All scholarships

 Is the The Pan‑Atlantic University Mastercard Foundation Scholars Program 2026 for young Africans (Fully Funded) fully funded?+

-Funding model: Fully-funded.
+Funding model: Fully-funded (full tuition coverage, accommodation, living expenses, mentorship, leadership development, internship and career support, networking opportunities).
 Where listed as fully funded, the award typically covers tuition, monthly stipend, health insurance and round-trip airfare.
 Always confirm the latest funding breakdown on the sponsor's official page.

 When is the application deadline?+